All Episodes

 Okay, here's the audio from the Morning Joe program today where they just savage poor Mrs. Clinton, who was attempting to appear authentic and human.

-Yeah, when you tell people, yeah, she's gonna be more human today, make note.
+Yeah, when you tell people, yeah, she's going to be more human today, make notes.

 More human.